ToluClassics/mlx-transformers/CONTRIBUTING.md

 ## License

-By contributing to mlx-examples, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to mlx-transformers, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.